microsoft/archived-confidential-sidecar-containers/cmd/remotefs/README.md

 token.
 If the key provided is RSA-HSM, the key_derivation object needs to be specified so that the tool can derive a symmetric key using the RSA key material and the key_derivation salt and label.
 For testing purposes, it is possible to pass the raw hexstring key as opposed to SKR information.
-Additionally, a read_only flag must be specified to determine if the filesystem is read-only or not.
+Additionally, a read_write flag must be specified to determine if the filesystem is read-write, otherwise the filesystem defaults to read-only.

 ```
 {